warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 https://docs.microsoft.com/en-us/quantum/libraries/chemistry/concepts/jordan-wigner)
 by Microsoft is a great resource. %}

 This is the Jordan-Wigner transform.
-We replace use the above formulation for
+We use the above formulation for
 $a^\dagger$ and $a$, then prepend the operator with Pauli $Z$s and append a sequence of identity operators $I$.
 In other words,
 $$